-Detailed Job Description The Rochester Institute of Technology School of Physics and Astronomy invites applications for two or more faculty positions anticipated to be at the rank of Lecturer.
-The positions are 9 month, non-tenure track appointments that would begin August 12, 2020, with the possibility of renewal.
+Detailed Job Description The Rochester Institute of Technology School of Physics and Astronomy invites applications for two or more faculty positions anticipated to be at the rank of Lecturer or Visiting Lecturer.
+The positions are 9 month, non-tenure track appointments that may begin In either January 2021 or August 2021, with the possibility of renewal.

 The primary responsibility of the position is teaching introductory physics in an activity-based, workshop format.
 The minimum qualifications are a PhD in physics or a closely related discipline, evidence of effective and successful recent teaching, potential to succeed in an active-learning workshop-style classroom, and strong communication skills.
 Although not required, experience or strong interest in teaching undergraduate astronomy courses or laboratory-based physics courses are also desirable.
 Familiarity with current trends in undergraduate physics education is desirable.
 Opportunities for summer teaching may be available.